Structure and use of the "My Publications" list

 For all publications for which you are listed as the editor, you must manually add the relevant publications to your list:

-- Go to the entry detail page and scroll down to the "Links" section.
+- Go to the detail page of the publication by double-clicking on it.
+Scroll down to the "Links" field.

-- There enter your name in the name field.
-Below this, two drop-down fields with "Name" and "Relationship" will appear.
+- Enter your name (last name, first name) in the search field.
+Two drop-down fields with "Name" and "Relationship"will appear.